The Silo Structure: How to Show Up In Google & Outrank Your Competition

 Siloing Helps Time on Page & Bounce Rate

-Silo structures make it easy for Google to tell that you're an authority.
+Silo structures make it easy for Google to tell that you're an authority (which is covered further with SEO silo structure).
 But they also make it easy for your readers to navigate your site.

 This makes sense: silos are about grouping your content together and adding internal links.
 When you make it easy for readers to go from once piece of content to another, they do it.